-Our core objective is to sift through the cheapest stocks to find great businesses, investing in the 'gems' amongst the 'junk'.
+Our core objective is to sift among the cheapest stocks to find great businesses, investing in the 'gems' amongst the 'junk'.
 So far, we believe we have been able to do just that.
-Despite launching our fund amidst the weakest value environment since the great financial crisis, we are proud to report we have outperformed the MSCI World Value benchmark by 1,960bps (net, inception-to-date), even as the cheapest quintile has underperformed that benchmark by 810bps.
+Despite launching our fund amidst the weakest value environment since the financial crisis, we are proud to report we have outperformed the EAFE benchmark by 270bps (net, inception-to-date), even as the cheapest quintile has underperformed by 810bps.

 2020 was a period that tested our process and team.
 By focusing on the long-term earnings power of our businesses, and not on daily stock moves, we were able to make good investment decisions in the face of great uncertainty.
-Now with value stocks and our portfolio at highly attractive levels, we have great expectations for our future returns.
+Now with value stocks and our portfolio at what we believe are highly attractive levels, we have great expectations for our future returns.

+We have worked together for many years (at Lyrical and a prior firm).
+We work well together-even in trying times like 2020-because we remain unemotional and objective, while always being willing to question our investments and each other.
 We know that what matters over the long run is getting the earnings for our businesses right, and we are happy to be patient if the market disagrees with us in the short-term.
-We count ourselves lucky to have clients that allow us to invest with this long-term horizon that we believe will allow us to generate alpha for years to come.
+We count ourselves lucky to have a firm and clients that allow us to invest with this long-term horizon that we believe will allow us to generate alpha for years to come.